The Consumer Law Centre of the ACT

 Our legal work

 We offer free legal advice on consumer credit (mortgages, credit cards and personal loans), debt recovery, banking, bankruptcy, insurance, simple contracts, and general fair trading and consumer protection.
-We provide once-off advice, either over the phone or in person, to any resident of the ACT or for any matter with an ACT connection.
+We provide once-off advice, either over the phone or in person, to residents of the ACT.
 We do not advise businesses.
+If you are a resident of NSW, please contact the Shoalcoast Community Legal Centre here https://www.shoalcoast.org.au or call 1800 229 529.

 Wednesday Evening Legal Clinic